scred47/pleezer/README.md

 This approach addresses challenges seen with projects like [librespot](https://github.com/librespot-org/librespot), which, despite widespread use, has seen limited contributions.
 By requiring commercial users to obtain a separate license, we aim to promote fair contributions and support the ongoing development of **pleezer**.

-## Contacting the Author

-For general inquiries, please use [GitHub Issues](https://github.com/roderickvd/pleezer/issues) or [GitHub Discussions](https://github.com/roderickvd/pleezer/discussions).
-For commercial licensing or to report security vulnerabilities, you may contact me directly via email.
-Please avoid using email for general support or feature requests.

-## Support My Work

-If you appreciate the effort and dedication put into **pleezer** and other open-source projects, consider supporting my work through GitHub Sponsorships.
-Your contributions help me continue developing and improving software, and they make a meaningful difference in the sustainability of these projects.

-Become a sponsor today at [github.com/sponsors/roderickvd](https://github.com/sponsors/roderickvd).
-Thank you for your support!
+## Important Information

-## Important Disclaimer
+### Important Disclaimer

 **pleezer** is an independent project and is not affiliated with, endorsed by, or created by Deezer.
 It is developed to provide a streaming player that is fully compatible with the Deezer Connect protocol.

 **pleezer** **does not and will not support** saving or extracting music files for offline use.
 This project is committed to respecting artists' rights and strongly opposes piracy.
 Users must not use **pleezer** to infringe on intellectual property rights.

-## Deezer Terms of Service
+### Deezer Terms of Service

 When using **pleezer**, you must comply with [Deezer's Terms of Service](https://www.deezer.com/legal/cgu).
 This includes, but is not limited to:

 - Using the software only for permitted purposes, such as personal or family use.
 - Avoiding any activities that violate Deezer's policies or terms.

-It is your responsibility to thoroughly understand and adhere to Deezer’s Terms of Service while using **pleezer**.
+It is your responsibility to thoroughly understand and adhere to Deezer's Terms of Service while using **pleezer**.

-## Security
+### Security

 For information on how security is handled, including how to report vulnerabilities, please refer to the [SECURITY.md](https://github.com/roderickvd/pleezer/blob/main/SECURITY.md) file.

+## Contacting the Author

+For general inquiries, please use [GitHub Issues](https://github.com/roderickvd/pleezer/issues) or [GitHub Discussions](https://github.com/roderickvd/pleezer/discussions).
+For commercial licensing or to report security vulnerabilities, you may contact me directly via email.
+Please avoid using email for general support or feature requests.